pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 > Identify areas of the code below that could be more DRY.
 Write pseudocode that identifies the processing steps that are repeated in the code.

 :::{important}
-If you use an LLM for this activity, be sure to double-check that it works.
-Add anything you notice it does wrong or oddly to our workshop document.
+If you use an LLM for this activity, consider adding any odd or incorrect code it returns to our shared workshop document.
 :::

 ## Your task

-The workflow below should open the data stored in the data directory for this activity.
-It should run without issues if you have a proper Python environment setup.
+The workflow below should open the data stored in the `/data` directory for this activity.
+The code should run if you have a proper Python environment setup.

-In part 1, your job is to make the code cleaner, easier to understand and more maintainable.

 ## Part 1 - evaluate with a partner